TimothySamson/TimothySamson.github.io/_posts/2023-06-29-how-to-set-up-chronicler.md

 ---
-title: How to set up Chronicler$^©$ development for the first time
+title: How to set up Chronicler™ development for the first time
 author: tim
 date: 2023-06-29 11:33:00 +0800
 categories: [chronicler, tutorial]